nikochiko/devtime/README.md

 cd server/

 # optional: install and setup virtualenv
-pip install virtualenv  # this installs the package you'll need to create virtualenvs python -m venv venv/  # this sets up a virtualenv in venv/ directory source venv/bin/activate  # activate that virtualenv. use `deactivate` to exit the virtualenv
+python3 -m venv venv/  # this sets up a virtual environment in venv/ directory source venv/bin/activate  # activate that venv. use `deactivate` to exit it later

-python -m pip install -r requirements.txt
+python3 -m pip install -r requirements.txt
 ```

 3. Copy `.env.example` to `.env`.
 This is where we'll keep top-level configuration.